leoyesaulov/smartlife/README.md

 Usage:
 ---
 ### Windows:
-- Pull the repo (don't forget to change working directory)
+- Pull the repo (don't forget to change your working directory)
 - Run `make setup` if running for the first time, otherwise `make run` will suffice
 - Profit!